Opinion Clustering under the Friedkin-Johnsen Model: Agreement in Disagreement: INTRODUCTION

 \section{INTRODUCTION}

 In recent decades, social media networks have become a major platform for advertising, conducting socio-political campaigns, and even spreading misinformation.
-This evolution has generated a keen interest among researchers to study the impact of social interactions on the formation of public opinion.
-Several mathematical models have been proposed, such as the DeGroot's model \cite{degroot1974consensus}, the FJ model \cite{friedkin1990opinions}, the Hegselman-Krause model \cite{rainer2002opinion}, and the Biased assimilation model \cite{dandekar2013biased}, that explain complex aspects of human interactions such as individual biases and homophily.
+This evolution has resulted in an interest towards understanding the impact of social interactions on the formation of opinion.
+The popular opinion dynamics, such as DeGroot model \cite{degroot1974consensus}, the FJ model \cite{friedkin1990opinions}, the Hegselmann-Krause model \cite{rainer2002opinion}, and the Biased assimilation model \cite{dandekar2013biased}, capture the complex aspects of human interactions.
 Among these, the FJ model is popular because it captures a diverse range of emergent behaviours.
-Its popularity also stems from its analytical tractability and performance over large datasets.
+Its popularity also stems from its analytical tractability and performance over large datasets \cite{Community_Cleavage}.

 The FJ model was proposed in \cite{friedkin1990opinions} to justify the \textit{disagreement} among closely interacting individuals.
 The opinions evolving under the FJ model converge to disagreement due to the presence of biased individuals, who are commonly known as the stubborn agents.
 In \cite{friedkin1990opinions}, the authors show that if each non-stubborn agent in the network has a directed path from a stubborn agent, the opinions converge asymptotically at a steady state.
 Further, they demonstrate that the final opinions depend on the initial opinions of only the stubborn agents and lie in the convex hull of these opinions.
 The authors in \cite{parsegov2016novel} introduced the notion of \textit{oblivious agents}, who are non-stubborn and do not have a path from any stubborn agent.
 The algebraic and graph-theoretic conditions that ensure convergence in networks having oblivious agents were presented in \cite{parsegov2016novel} and \cite{TIAN2018213}, respectively.
 Additionally, in \cite{TIAN2018213}, the authors show that the final opinions depend on the initial opinions of both the stubborn agents and some oblivious agents.